BabyaleSandra/BabyaleSandra.github.io/_pages/projects.md

 entries_layout: grid
 ---

-Here is a showcase of my projects in wildfire smoke transport modeling, data assimilation, and pollution forecasting.
+A showcase of my projects in wildfire smoke transport, data assimilation, and pollution forecasting.